the-road-to-learn-react/the-road-to-react/manuscript/react-modern/callback-handlers.md

 ## Callback Handlers in JSX

 While props are passed down as information from parent to child components, state can be used to change information over time.
 However, we don't have all the pieces yet to make our components talk to each other.
 When using props as vehicle to transport information, we can only talk to descendant components.
-When using state, we can make information stateful, but this information can also only be passed down by using props as container.
+When using state, we can make information stateful, but this information can also only be passed down by using props.

 For example, at the moment, the Search component does not share its state with other components, so it's only used (here: displayed) and updated by the Search component.
 That's fine for displaying the most recent state in the Search component, however, at the end we want to use this state somewhere else.
 In this section for example, we want to use the state in the App component to filter the `stories` by `searchTerm` before they get passed to the List component.
 So we know that we could communicate to a child component via props, but do not know how to communicate the state up to a parent component (here: from Search to App component).

 ![](images/callback-handler-1.png)

 There is no way to pass information up the component tree, since props are naturally only passed downwards.
-However, we can introduce a **callback handler** instead: A callback handler gets introduced as event handler (A), is passed as function in props to another component (B), is executed there as callback handler (C), and *calls back* to the place it was introduced (D):
+However, we can introduce a **callback handler** instead: A callback handler gets introduced as event handler (A), is passed as function in props to another component (B), is executed there as handler (C), and *calls back* to the place it was introduced (D):

 {title="src/App.jsx",lang="javascript"}
 ~~~~~~~